Why is a Virtual Event Producer So Expensive…Or Is it?

 But are they really?
+How much does an event producer cost?
 A virtual producer will typically help you with a majority of the technical aspects (and then some!) of your virtual meeting – and all at an upfront cost.
 Often times, a seemingly less expensive virtual event platform will deliver the vessel for you to build out your meeting at a flat cost, but additional fees, add-ons, and vendors are required as organizers add customized elements or production value.

-With that in mind, what services and insights do virtual event producers provide that may justify their cost?
+With that in mind, what services and insights do virtual event producers provide that may justify the cost of a virtual event producer?
 Let’s break it down.

 What Do Virtual Event Producers Do?